Being Appreciated For All You Do

-All of us have some vice or temptation that we struggle with daily.
+We all have some vice or temptation that we struggle with daily.
 Some of our vices are more detrimental to our health than others.
 I advise anyone needing counseling or addiction recovery to seek the proper help.
 I am not a licensed therapist or certified addiction counselor.
 I’m simply here to share my experiences with my struggles.
 I am a sugaraholic!
 I crave sweets, and sugary things that I shouldn’t.
-My habit over the years has been to reach for sweets when I felt stressed or overwhelmed with work and even my relationships with family.
-Mindless Eating Mindless eating habits do not serve us well, but what does it hurt to eat a cookie here and there or a “fun-size” candy bar…it’s fun-sized for a reason right?
-If I was able to stop and think for even a second to break the cycle, I would realize I am thirsty not hungry.
+My habit, over the years, has been to reach for sweets when I feel stressed.
+Mindless Eating Mindless eating habits do not serve us well.
+Yet I think “What does it hurt to eat a cookie here and there or a “fun-size” candy bar…it’s fun-sized for a reason, right?”
+If I were able to stop and think for even a second to break the cycle.
+I would realize I am thirsty, not hungry.
 I also just want to eat sugar to avoid the stress of whatever is bothering me at the time.
-So many times we mistake thirst for hunger, and just eat something really because we are thirsty.
-The hypothalamus controls both hunger and thirst, so it is easy to confuse the two.
-Water is Life Have you ever had a day where you think back and realize you maybe had one glass of water all day?
+So many times we mistake thirst for hunger, and just eat something just because we are thirsty.
+The hypothalamus controls both hunger and thirst.
+It is easy to confuse the two.
+Water is Life Have you ever had a day where you think back and realize you may have had one glass of water all day?
 Maybe you had some sodas, teas, or other sugary drinks, but no water without any type of sugar in it.
 Then at night I am super thirsty for water..
 Dehydration cycle continues.
 The odd thing is I like water, and I like fruit and vegetables even more than the junk I choose to eat instead when I’m stressed out.
 Sugar and chemicals in snack foods are very addictive, and create this cycle of crashes, dehydration, and a slew of other health concerns if not controlled.
-I was talking to my son about this concern the other day because he struggles a bit with snacks and junk food as well.
+I was talking to my son about healthy eating the other day because he struggles a bit with snacks and junk food as well.
 He responded to my concerns with the truth and a simple answer.
 “Then don’t bring the junk food into the house.”
 That’s when I realized I played a huge part in creating temptation in my household because I was bringing unhealthy options into our home, and simultaneously saying we need to eat better.
-I wouldn’t want a recovering alcoholic to bring alcohol into their house just in case someone may want alcohol at a party or an event, but I would expect them not to touch it themselves.
-Why am I bringing junk food into my house and expecting us to limit it to one portion-controlled snack?
+Remove the Temptation I wouldn’t want a recovering alcoholic to bring alcohol into their house just in case someone may want alcohol at a party or an event, but I would expect them not to touch it themselves.
+Why am I bringing junk food into my house and expecting myself and my family members to limit it to one portion-controlled snack?
 It’s a recipe for disaster.
 We need to eliminate all temptations related to that vice from our homes.
 Numerous temptations cause distress to our souls and can lead to health issues.
 Each of us must consciously decide to remove access to our vices from our living spaces.
 I pray that God gives us the strength to fight our temptations with common sense, the grace of God, and a sense of worthiness so strong that we can avoid and ultimately overcome temptations.
 “God is faithful and will not let you be tried beyond your strength; but with the trial he will also provide a way out, so that you may be able to bear it..”
 Corinthians 10:13

 A Forgiving Heart